Attack the Block

-Attack the Block is a 2011 British science fiction comedy horror film written and directed by Joe Cornish and starring John Boyega, Jodie Whittaker and Nick Frost.
-It was the film debut of Cornish, Boyega and composer Steven Price.
+Attack the Block is a 2011 British science fiction comedy horror film written and directed by Joe Cornish and starring John Boyega, Jodie Whittaker, and Nick Frost.
+Its storyline centres on a teenage street gang who have to defend themselves from predatory alien invaders on a council estate in South London on Guy Fawkes Night.
+It was the film debut of Cornish, Boyega, and composer Steven Price.

-The film centres on a teenage street gang who have to defend themselves from predatory alien invaders on a council estate in South London on Guy Fawkes Night.
-Released on 11 May 2011, it underperformed at the box office but received a positive critical reception, with particular praise for Cornish's direction and Boyega's performance.
+Released on 11 May 2011, Attack the Block underperformed at the box office but received positive reception from the critics, with particular praise for Cornish's direction and Boyega's performance.
 It also received several international accolades.
-A sequel is in development.

 Plot

-On Guy Fawkes Night, trainee nurse Samantha Adams (Jodie Whittaker) is mugged by a gang of teenage hoodlums: Pest (Alex Esmail), Dennis (Franz Drameh), Jerome (Leeon Jones), Biggz (Simon Howard) and leader Moses (John Boyega).
+On Guy Fawkes Night, white trainee nurse Samantha Adams is mugged and violently attacked by a gang of black teenage hoodlums: Pest, Dennis, Jerome, Biggz and leader Moses.
 When a meteorite falls from the sky into a nearby car, Samantha escapes.
 As Moses searches the wreck of the car for valuables, his face is scratched by a dog-sized alien creature.
 The creature runs away, but the gang chase and kill it.
-Hoping to gain fame and fortune, they take the dead animal to their acquaintance, cannabis dealer Ron (Nick Frost) and his boss Hi-Hatz (Jumayn Hunter), a local gang leader, who instead recruits Moses to work for him.
+Hoping to gain fame and fortune, they take the dead animal to their acquaintance, cannabis dealer Ron and his boss Hi-Hatz, a local gang leader, who instead recruits Moses to work for him.